phifogg/now_movie/blog4_remotetable.md

 The API does return information like Title, Year and OMDb-ID which we want to use here.
 You could add more fields to the table, but these are the ones I chose:

 To create this structure you need to use the navigator menu **Remote Tables -> Tables**.
-It will create the sßame entries in sys_db_object and sys_dictionary as you know from regular tables with one difference.
+It will create the same entries in sys_db_object and sys_dictionary as you know from regular tables with one difference.
 The table will be flagged as *Remote Table*, a field you typically do not see on the form.

 ![Remote Table structure](blog4_images/movie_table.png)